Stezsz/NetPractice/README.md

 **Transmission Control Protocol** (or **TCP**) is a communication standard protocol that enables nodes to communicate with each other.
 TCP is responsable for "breaking" data into small pieces (or packets), sending them over the network and then "rebuilding" them all back again while ensuring there is no data lost in the process.

 And how does it know where to send those pieces to?
-It does so utilizing an **Internet Protocol Address** (or **IP Adress**), which is a series of numbers used to identify any device connected to a network, either public or private.
+It does so utilizing an **Internet Protocol Address** (or **IP Address**), which is a series of numbers used to identify any device connected to a network, either public or private.

 TCP and IP are not the same thing, but rather **two separated protocols** that work together in order ensure data transfer between different devices.